 Health professionals think health apps would really benefit their patients

-Liz Ashall-Payne, founder of the Organisation for the Review of Care and Health Applications (ORCHA) talked exclusively to BJ-HC about the complex process of reviewing apps.
+Liz Ashall-Payne, founder of the Organization for the Review of Care and Health Applications (ORCHA) talked exclusively to BJ-HC about the complex process of reviewing apps.

 “The developer community is at large quite immature; what we find is that when we review an app, the process is so complicated that the app developer cannot possibly know about every single process and every single standard.